xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 In the Admin CP under Setup then Options click the "Add option group" button.
 We'll just call the "Group ID" `demoPortal` and give it a title of "Demo - Portal options".
 Give it an appropriate ̀"Description" and "Display order" and click "Save".

 Now click "Add option".
-Set the "Option ID" to `demoPortalFeaturedPerPage`, "Title" to `Featured threads per page`, edit format to `Spin box`, "Data type" to `Positive integer` and "Default value" to `10`.
+Set the "Option ID" to `demoPortalFeaturedPerPage`, "Title" to `Featured threads per page`, edit format to `Number box`, "Data type" to `Positive integer` and "Default value" to `10`.
 Click "Save".

 To implement that, go back to the portal controller and change: